jundalisay/spblist/content/en/research/ancient/jewish/old-testament/genesis/chapter-29.md

 <sup>10</sup> When Jacob saw Rachel the daughter of Laban his mother’s brother, and the sheep of Laban his mother’s brother, that Jacob went near, and rolled the stone from the well’s mouth, and watered the flock of Laban his mother’s brother.

-<sup>11</sup> Jacob kissed Rachel, and lifted up his voice, and wept. {29:12} And Jacob told Rachel that he [was] her father’s brother, and that he [was] Rebekah’s son: and she ran and told her father.
+<sup>11</sup> Jacob kissed Rachel, and lifted up his voice, and wept. <sup>12</sup> Jacob told Rachel that he [was] her father’s brother, and that he [was] Rebekah’s son: and she ran and told her father.

 <sup>13</sup> When Laban heard the tidings of Jacob his sister’s son, that he ran to meet him, and embraced him, and kissed him, and brought him to his house.
 And he told Laban all these things.